Jake Bobo: "More Bobo"

-Amid an outstanding training camp in 2023, running backs coach Chad Morton coined the phrase "More Bobo," which was quickly picked up by the locker room in recognition of his consistent performance and playmaking abilities.
-The phrase grew in popularity among both teammates and fans as Bobo continued to impress, with multiple teammates including starters Kenneth Walker and Geno Smith, repeating it during press conferences; the Associated Press and the Seahawks organization noting the use of the #MoreBobo hashtag among fans.
+During training camp in 2023, running backs coach Chad Morton coined the phrase "More Bobo", which was quickly picked up by the locker room in recognition of his consistent performance and playmaking abilities.
+The phrase grew in popularity among both teammates and fans, with multiple teammates including starters Kenneth Walker III and Geno Smith, repeating it during press conferences; the Associated Press and the Seahawks organization noted the use of the #MoreBobo hashtag among fans.